Election Frequently Asked Questions

 If you do not receive your ballot, please verify your address at www.govotecolorado.gov.
 If your address is correct, please contact our office at (719) 575-VOTE (8683) during regular business hours to request a replacement ballot.

 If the address isn’t correct, update your address at www.govotecolorado.gov with your Colorado Driver’s License.
 You may also visit any Voter Service and Polling Center (VSPC) to pick up a ballot or vote in person.
-After June 17, 2024, you must visit a VSPC to change your address and receive your ballot.
+After October 28, 2024, you must visit a VSPC to change your address and receive your ballot.

 The Colorado Secretary of State’s Office offers BallotTrax where voters can track the status of their individual ballot.
-For the 2024 Primary Election, voters receive a notice they are enrolled if their registration record contains their email address.
+For the 2024 General Election, voters receive a notice they are enrolled if their registration record contains their email address.
 Voters who don’t receive a notice can sign up here https://colorado.ballottrax.net.

 How do I verify that my mail ballot has been sent?